-Based on our findings, in Chart 2, we provide a list of feature changes educators can use to convert assessments that stimulate controlled motivation into ones that can stimulate autonomous motivation.
-This is important because assessments that stimulate controlled motivation can not only produce negative psychological well-being outcomes but can also have a long-term deleterious effect on autonomous motivation for learning.4 ones that seem to stimulate autonomous motivation.51 In terms of EPAs, we found one study suggesting that EPA-based assessments mainly stimulated controlled motivation.33 This finding was somewhat surprising, given that EPA-based assessments have some of the features identified in this review as stimulating autonomous motivation (e.g., authenticity with clinical practice combined with providing students with autonomy).52 We hypothesize that this disconnect may be due to the gap between the design of individual EPA assessments and how they are embedded in an assessment program or an overall assessment culture, but this needs further investigation.
-The presence of a gap between the intention and impact of an assessment, which was seen throughout the results of this review, aligns with earlier published literature.3 Tensions between different assessment practices, the implementers' beliefs about assessments, and the requirement to uphold and guarantee the quality of graduating trainees may account for this gap.53 This issue can be addressed by a multipronged strategy that includes considering student motivation when designing assessments, changing the culture within which assessments are embedded, training faculty to implement assessments as they are intended,3 and building a shared understanding between teachers and students on the goals of assessment.54
+EPAs.
+We did not find any research on the effect of programmatic assessment on student motivation.
+Such research would add to the literature, especially because programmatic assessment has some of the features identified in this review as ones that seem to stimulate autonomous motivation.51 In terms of EPAs, we found one study suggesting that EPA-based assessments mainly stimulated controlled motivation.33 This finding was somewhat surprising, given that EPA-based assessments have some of the features identified in this review as stimulating autonomous motivation (e.g., authenticity with clinical practice combined with providing students with autonomy).52 We hypothesize that this disconnect may be due to the gap between the design of individual EPA assessments and how they are embedded in an assessment program or an overall assessment culture, but this needs further investigation.

+The presence of a gap between the intention and impact of an assessment, which was seen throughout the results of this review, aligns with earlier published literature.
+Tensions between different assessment practices, the implementers' beliefs about assessments, and the requirement to uphold and guarantee the quality of graduating trainees may account for this gap.
+This issue can be